OSMLatam/OSM-Notes-Ingestion/README.md

 git update-index --no-assume-unchanged etc/wms.properties.sh
 ```

-**Note:** This is useful for development environments where you need to customize database settings, user names, ETL configurations, or WMS settings without affecting the repository.
+**Note:** This is useful for development environments where you need to customize database settings, user names, or WMS settings without affecting the repository.

 ## Acknowledgments